 In France, the issue is the subject of a national Digital and Environment Programme launched by the French Institute for Research in Computer Science and Automation in 2022.
-And the concerns that it has raised are shared around the world, not least because of the staggering scale of digital emissions that we are predicted to generate in the future.
-Earlier this year, Soumya Sudhakar, Vivienne Sze et Sertac Karaman of the Massachusetts Institute of Technology (United States) presented the alarming results of a model that simulated the potential emissions of onboard data processing in electricity-powered autonomous vehicles, which made extensive use of sensors and artificial intelligence (AI).
-They notably concluded that computing required by a global fleet of one billion autonomous vehicles would have a carbon footprint at least as big as the one currently generated by all of the world’s data centres.
+A year later in the S, Soumya Sudhakar, Vivienne Sze et Sertac Karaman of the Massachusetts Institute of Technology (United States) presented the alarming results of a model that simulated the potential emissions of onboard data processing in electricity-powered autonomous vehicles, which notably concluded that computing required by a global fleet of one billion autonomous vehicles would have a carbon footprint at least as big as the one currently generated by all of the world’s data centres.

 An issue made all the more urgent by the rise of AI

 A study published in mid-February 2023 modelled the emissions generated by machine learning between 2012 (a breakthrough year in the field) and 2021.
-The two authors, a specialist researcher working for the company Hugging Face and a postdoctoral student at the Quebec Artificial Intelligence Institute, selected 95 ML algorithms mentioned in 77 scientific articles which were drawn from five fields: image classification, object detection, machine translation, conversational agents or chatbots and named-entity recognition (an aspect of natural language processing that consists of classifying words into a categories: people, places, companies, dates, quantities, addresses, etc.).
+The two authors, a specialist researcher working for the company Hugging Face and a postdoctoral student at the Quebec Artificial Intelligence Institute, selected 95 ML algorithms mentioned in 77 scientific articles which were drawn from five data processing fields.

 The idea was not to evaluate the exact quantity of carbon dioxide linked to each of these, but rather to outline the main trends.
 “It’s really hard to gather all the necessary information to perform detailed carbon footprint estimates,” points out Sasha Luccioni of Hugging Face.
 “AI papers tend not to disclose the amount of computing power used, nor where training was carried out.”